How Psychotherapy Works

 Early considerations in introducing a patient to psychotherapy involve creating a productive engagement between therapist and patient.
 Click here [Annie’s first session] for an example of one patient and psychoanalyst’s initial meeting, and the analyst’s efforts to engage an anxious, inexperienced patient in an exploration of her difficulties.

 How therapist and patient relate to one another is of central importance.
 The therapeutic alliance is the widely used term in recent decades, because, as measured, it correlates often with therapeutic benefit.
-But it seems more accurate to address aspects of the relationship (see Norcross’ edited book, 2011, Psychotherapy Relationships that Work.
+But it seems more accurate to describe thie general catagory as addressing aspects of the relationship (see Norcross’ edited book, 2011, Psychotherapy Relationships that Work.)

 Feelings the therapist has while listening can give important clues to the patient’s experiences and concerns, sometimes not available to the therapist consciously.
 Through the highly-individualized process of immersion in a patient’s emotional experience and inquiring more about it, the therapist has the opportunity to foster curiosity and further reflection in the patient.
 In favorable cases, patients respond with greater trust in the therapist’s understanding, empathic connection, challenges, and confrontations.